timmcginley/41934/Assignments/A1/README.md

 ## Steps

+### 1) Choose a [focus] area / subject.
+* Find a focus area / subject that you are interested in - the point of the focus area is to help your group have a common aim.
+Each area will go to different part of the room.
+If you want to be with a friend, go to a place you both want to be :)

-### 1) Make a group.
+### 2) Make a group with the same focus area
 * 2 people - exceptionally could be 3
-* Make sure you are interested in the same things. as you will need to...
+* Make sure you are interested in the same things

-### 2) Choose a [focus] area / subject.
-* Find a focus area / subject that you are interested in - the point of the focus area is to help your group have a common aim.
-### 3) All groups gather in your focus areas
+### 3) Select a manager group
 * Each focus area needs a manager group,
 * Managers should be a group that are great communicators, that care about coordinating information and want to help other groups.
 * Managers also have the responsibility to report challenges and feedback to the course teachers.